ThinkingThoughts

 11. Happy Friend: This friend is a genuinely upbeat, positive person who can usually find the silver lining to any dark cloud.
 She doesn’t do much complaining and almost never talks trash about anyone else.
 She can be somewhat wearing if you’re feeling like being depressed or complaining, because she really doesn’t do depressed or complaining, but usually she spreads sunshine and joy wherever she goes and she can also be something of a heavenly facilitator.
 Not much of a confidante – stick with Deep Friend for that – but let this one rub off on you, because she’s not faking it – she really loves life and wants you to, too.

 12. Best Friend: This says it all, really.
 We call people “best friends” but usually it’s a misnomer…they are often just the best of a bad bunch, or the best we could do on short notice, or just the best available at that time.
 Not the Best Possible, which is what this is.
 These are one in a hundred billion; you won’t find many, if any at all, and if you do you’d better hang on tight and make very sure you aren’t slipping into any of the above categories, because you want to keep this one around forever.
 She will accept you for who you are – good, bad and ugly – and will love you despite that.
 She won’t love your ugly parts, but she’ll accept them and understand them.
 She will tell you forthrightly when you are being a bitch or a baby, but she won’t be mean about it or do it “for your own good”.
-She’ll tell you because she is honest with you.
-She will also beat the living hell out of anyone else who ever dares call you a bitch or a baby, because that’s what she does.
+She’ll tell you because she is honest with you, and generally not unless you ask.
+She will also beat the living hell out of (or give a very scathing lecture to) anyone else who ever dares call you a bitch or a baby, because that’s what she does.
 And just as important, she will not only tell you when the dress makes you look fat, she will tell you when it makes you look smokin’ hot, and she’ll tell you how much she hates you for your awesome legs or perky boobs or whatever.
 She’ll tell you that you whine too much, and she’ll tell you that you’re beautiful and funny and too loving for your own good.

 She will go shopping with you or eat ice cream with you or talk on the phone for an hour and a half – and if two weeks go by without you talking, she won’t think your friendship is over.
 When you talk again, it will be as if no time has passed.
-She won’t forget your birthday…she won’t get mad if you screw up and forget hers (okay, she will, but she’ll get over it)…she will watch your kids and love them as much as she does her own…she will trust you with her kids and not get upset if you tell them to stop keying your car…and no matter what, she will be there.
+She won’t forget your birthday…she won’t get mad if you screw up and forget hers (okay, she will, but she’ll get over it)…she will watch your kids and love them as much as she does her own…she will trust you with her kids and not get upset if you yell at them to stop keying your car…and no matter what, she will be there.
 She may not be able to leave her family and travel 1000 miles to be with you in a crisis – but you will never question that she wanted to.
 She won’t be perfect, and you will argue, but that will never be a deal-breaker.
 Heart to heart, she is your friend and that’s just part of who she is.
 Hopefully, you will be the same thing to her.

 Now, of course I have oversimplified and generalized here.
 Most people share many of the above traits, and the truth is usually a person will be one of the bad choices, but also one of the good ones.
 Nobody’s perfect, but nobody’s all bad either.
 But if you find yourself slipping into a friendship with someone but don’t feel entirely comfortable with the way it’s developing, stop and look – are you getting stuck with one of the stereotypes?
 It might be worth reevaluating before you wind up wasting a great deal of time on someone who might not really be someone you want in your life.